 Spring is here and now you are looking at the mess Mother Nature left for you from all those wintry storms.
-Do you feel over whelmed with the task of getting your lawn and trees back to pristine condition?
-You know you have to dig out the lawn mower and get it serviced, drag out the hoses and check to see if they need replaced, and go to the store and buy the necessary chemicals to control weeds and bugs around the lawn and house.
+Do you feel overwhelmed with the task of getting your lawn and trees back to pristine condition?
+You know you have to dig out the lawnmower and get it serviced, drag out the hoses and check to see if they need to be replaced, and go to the store and buy the necessary chemicals to control weeds and bugs around the lawn and house.
 Oh!
 And don’t forget the trees.
 You look at them and remember that they need to be pruned.
 You look at the long browning batches along the sidewalk and driveway where you’ve piled all the snow as you’ve shoveled and the lawn looks completely dead.
 Ready to give up before you’ve even started?
-Don’t worry, here are few tips that will help.
+Don’t worry, here are a few tips that will help.

 To start out, don’t let the brown batches along the driveway and sidewalk scare you too much.
-They are called snow mold and they occur when the snow takes a long time to melt off.
+They are called snow mold.
+This happens when the snow takes a long time to melt off.
 Don’t worry!
 The good news is it goes away.
 Rake through it and it will start to breathe better.
-With heat, fertilizer, and a mowing it will recover and green up.
+With heat, fertilizer, and mowing it will recover and green-up.

 You may have a few trees whose branches have been damaged by winter winds and snow, and need to be pruned.
 Depending on the trees you can either trim them now or wait until fall.
 Maple trees, for example, will weep sap badly if pruned in the spring.
 If you are pruning yourself you will want to cut out the dead, dying, damaged and diseased limbs first and if you haven’t removed a third of the tree then look for the limbs that just make the tree look ugly and not the way you want it.

-By addresses these areas of your yard you should get off on the right foot and be able to enjoy the season sun.
+By addresses these areas of your yard you should get off on the right foot and be able to enjoy the season.
 Nothing makes the summer more enjoyable than having a beautiful lawn where you can play with your kids and enjoy quality time outdoors with friends and family.